Standards Council of Canada: Accreditation

 The SCC has accredited more than 400 organizations, overseeing the accreditation of SDOs and global certification bodies.
 These activities have increased competition in the certification market, and have contributed to reducing the time-to-market for businesses whose products require certification.

 Governance

 The SCC's governing Council, appointed by the federal government, is responsible for overseeing the organization's strategic direction, ensuring the fulfillment of its mandate, and providing guidance on governance matters.
 The council also works closely with SCC management developing policy items as well as providing advice on the organization's strategic direction.

 History

 In 1964, the federal government conducted a comprehensive review of standards activity in Canada.
 The study identified several deficiencies in the country's approach to standardization, including coordination and long-term planning, support from industry and government, and Canadian involvement in international standardization.

+Act

-In 1970, the government responded by establishing the Standards Council of Canada through the Standards Council of Canada Act, which received Royal Assent in the same year.
-Two years later, the SCC held a seat on the International Organization for Standardization’s governing Council.
+In 1970, the government responded by passing the Standards Council of Canada Act, establishing the Standards Council of Canada.

+Under the Act, the Council's mandate is "to promote efficient and effective voluntary standardization in Canada, where standardization is not expressly provided for by law and:"